 He didn’t change his mind in repeating what he was telling me the previous days before: you have a clearance in your heart and a real soft nature.
 Something he and Nawal kept repeating.

-So in his earlier sentence he said:” motherhood is an instinct and fatherhood is culture”.
-This was the time Nawal and I jumped on that sentence and bringing it to the last chapter of our meeting.
+So in his preceding sentence, he said:” Motherhood is an instinct and fatherhood is culture.”
+This was the time Nawal, and I jumped on that phrase and bringing it to the last chapter of our meeting.
 We both said:” we don’t think you are right in your view.
 Motherhood is not an instinct for women and a culture of man”.